C2FO/vfs/README.md

 will first delegate actual copying in the following:
   1. if the io.Reader also implements io.WriterTo, WriteTo() will do the copy
   2. if the io.Writer also implements io.ReaderFrom, ReadFrom() will do the copy
-  3. finally, if neither 1 or 2, io.Copy will do it's own buffered copy
+  3. finally, if neither 1 or 2, io.Copy will do its own buffered copy

 In case 3, and most implementations of cases 1 and 2, if reader is empty, Write() never gets called.
 What that means for vfs is there is no way for us to ensure that an empty file does or doesn't get written on an io.Copy().
 For instance OS always creates a file, regardless of calling Write() whereas S3 must Write() and Close().

 As such, vfs cannot guarantee copy behavior except in our own CopyToFile, MoveToFile, CopyToLocation, and MoveToLocation